obsidianmd/obsidian-help/en/Obsidian Sync/Storage limits.md

-Each Obsidian Sync account will have a remote vault size limit, including [[version history]] and [[attachments]].
-This limit is determined by your Obsidian Sync plan.
+---
+aliases:
+  - Obsidian Sync/Remote vault size limit
+---
+The amount of data you can store using [[Introduction to Obsidian Sync|Obsidian Sync]] is defined by your subscription plan.
+Additional Sync storage can be purchased up to 100 GB via your [account dashboard](https://obsidian.md/account).
+See [[Sync limitations]] for more details.

+There is a single account-wide storage limit for all notes across your vaults. [[Version history]] and [[attachments]] are also counted towards your account's storage limit.

-When you reach the maximum size of your account limit, Sync will cease syncing files, and you will be prompted to prune your remote vault(s).
+When you reach your account's storage limit, the Sync plugin will cease syncing files, and you will be prompted to prune your remote vault(s).

 ## Identify and delete large files